-The time-varying covariates are the indicators of task phases for each subject during the experiment.
+Age and gender are included in the mixed effects model as time-invariant covariates.
+There are four categories of age (22-25, 26-30, 31-35, and 36+) and two of gender (female and male).
+Including the intercept and using the age group of 22-25 and female as baseline values, the effective number of the time-invariant covariates is $p_u =5$.
+Indicators of task phases during the experiment are included in the model as time-varying covariates.
 There are three phases: the ``resting'' phase when subjects are in the intermissions between task trials, ``face'' when subjects are asked to match faces with fearful or angry expressions, and ``shape'' when subjects are asked to match pictures of shapes without emotional indications.
-The indicators of the three phases are linear dependent and we use the resting phase as the baseline.
-The effective number of the time-varying covariates is thus $p_w = 2$.
+The indicators of the three phases are linear dependent and the resting phase is used as the baseline.
+Therefore, the effective number of the time-varying covariates is $p_w = 2$.

 The mixed effects model for the $i$th subject is